Lol3rrr/tunneler-core/README.md

 --- | --- | ---
-client | enabled | All the Client related code server | enabled | All the Server related code
+client | enabled | All the Client related code server | enabled | All the Server related code logging | enabled | Enables all the log related parts using the `log` crate trace | enabled | Enables all the tracing-related parts using the `tracing` and `tracing-futures` crates